hinata9276/FPGA_SC/README.md

 I am personally doing research on implmeneting SC elements in FPGA, and not much open source can be found in this field of study.
 Thus, I made this library for personal collection as well as looking for improvement through the power of open source.

 # Development environment
+Software:
 - Xilinx Vivado HLx 2019
-- Xilinx FPGA development board (I am using Zybo)
 - MATLAB 2020b (for simulation, import and export, and analysis)
   - Deep Learning Toolbox
   - Parallel Computing Toolbox
   - Add-On: Deep Learning Toolbox Importer for Tensorflow-Keras Models, MATLAB support for MinGW-w64 C/C++ Compiler

+Hardware:
+- Xilinx FPGA development board (I am using Zybo)PC:
 - PC:
   - more core is better, stochastic computation simulation will use parallel workers!
-  - 64GB RAM and above are recommended for simulation!
+  - 64GB RAM or above are recommended for simulation!

 # Currently developed components
-1) Hardware,
+1) FPGA Hardware,
 Note: LFSR (Linear Feedback Shift Register), MUX (Multiplexer)

 - Stochastic Number Generator (SNG)